fc-io/react-for-beginners/week_02 – Node, npm, Git, GitHub, DateTime/week_02_b_assignments.md

 * Add a function that writes current date and time to your file when you run your script.
 * Add a function that writes how long it was since you started this course.
-* Allow for sending in a date as an argument and writes the date to file as well as if the argument date was before, after or on the current date.
+* Allow for sending in a date as an argument
+    - Write the argument-date to your file
+    - Add a function that figures out if date sent in as a argument is before or after the date when you run the file.
 * Make sure all the dates and times has a nice formatting that "everyone" can understand.
-* Add a function that also creates a runnable html-file (stuff.html) in addition to the stuff.md file.
+* Add a function that also creates a plain, runnable html-file (index.html) in addition to the index.md file.
 Include relevant markup and styling.
-* Create a public GitHub repo and "upload" you code.
-For your own convenience, make sure to setup you GitHub account with an ssh-key.
+* Create a public GitHub repo (if you haven't already, or a private repo but by also inviting me as a contributor) and "upload" you code.
+For your own convenience, make sure to setup you GitHub account with an ssh-key if you haven't already done so.

 Watch:
 * Optional: Learn Temporal API In 17 Minutes https://www.youtube.com/watch?v=oOK3UzLJ_Cs

-## Assignment – First idea

-* Add a mention of the idea, from last week, that you've decided on, to your github project's Readme.md.

-## Assignment – Find a style

-* Add the style that you've decided on to your github project.
-Add both a link and an image (for you to figure out how) to your Readme.md file.

 ## For next week